 Things Fall Apart is considered one of the best early modern African novels in English.
 The story tells the tale of Okonkwo, a great man in his tribe, but also shows the flaws in his character.
 It shows the conceit of the missionaries, but also how and why they were so successful at converting locals.
 The characters in Things Fall Apart give a glimpse of life during the colonial era in Nigeria while furthering our understanding of Okonkwo.

-If you need any help with an essay about Things Fall Apart, the experts at Studyfy can edit your papers to perfection and provide you with a professional custom writing service.
+If you need any help with an essay about Things Fall Apart, the experts at Studyfy can edit your papers to perfection and provide you with a professional custom essay writer.